cortexlabs/cortex/README.md

 <br>

-# Deploy machine learning in production
+# Deploy machine learning to production

 <!-- Delete on release branches -->
 <!-- CORTEX_VERSION_README_MINOR -->

-We are building Cortex to help machine learning engineers and data scientists deploy, manage, and scale machine learning in production.
+Cortex is an open source platform for deploying, managing, and scaling machine learning in production.
 Organizations worldwide use Cortex as an alternative to building in-house machine learning infrastructure.
 You can [get started now](https://docs.cortex.dev/install) or learn more by checking out our [docs](https://docs.cortex.dev) and [examples](https://github.com/cortexlabs/cortex/tree/0.20/examples).
 If you have any questions or feedback, we'd love to hear from you on our [Gitter](https://gitter.im/cortexlabs/cortex)!

 <br>